-Young adults who attend high-risk events such as festivals and night venues.
+Young adults who attend high-risk events such as festivals, music events and night venues.

 Using MDMA can increase your risk of heat stroke (dangerously high body temperature), serotonin toxicity (too much of the hormone, serotonin, released in to the brain) and hyponatremia (low salt in your body caused by increased sweating and excess water consumption).
 To reduce your risk:

 - Hydrate safely – stick to 500ml (one small bottle or two cups) of water each hour.

 - Chill out and take a break, especially if you’re feeling hot,it will help to cool you down.